Cats

 Yes, cats like peanut butter, as soon as you set out some, the nutty scent of the peanut butter will entice the cat to come around, but you should know that cats don’t taste sugar, so it’s not the sweet taste your cat is attracted to, rather its the scent.

-Your feline friend has 40 – 45 million scent receptors which they rely on to make decisions and get by according to Vcahospitals.
-Hence, if your cat loves treats of peanut butter, it doesn’t necessarily mean you should always make them available, giving your cat peanut butter treats should occur occasionally, except the peanut butter is made by you.
+Your feline friend has 40 – 45 million scent receptors, which they rely on to make decisions and get by, according to Vcahospitals.
+Hence, if your cat loves peanut butter treats, it doesn’t necessarily mean you should always make them available; giving your cat peanut butter treats should occur occasionally, except if the peanut butter is made by you.

 Is Peanut Butter Good For Cats